focusretreatcenter/website/content/recipe/index.md

 ## 3. Inspiring Peers

-A group of like-minded peers with similar interests creates a fun atmosphere and fosters collaboration, inspiration, and friendship.You'll meet wonderful people and get to know them at the dinner table, on the hiking trail, and around the fire pit.
+A group of like-minded peers with similar interests creates a fun atmosphere and fosters collaboration, inspiration, and friendship.
+You'll meet wonderful people and get to know them at the dinner table, on the hiking trail, and around the fire pit.
 Sharing meals and adventures builds a sense of belonging and community.
 We hope to form many long-lasting friendships at FRC.

 ![FRC Cohort on the front steps](inktober-cohort.jpg)